-As far as breakups are concerned, there's nothing more infuriating than getting broken up with over text: it feels like your partner is taking the coward's way out, and leaves you with basically no sense of closure, which can make it super difficult to move on.
-But even though it should be common sense that sending a breakup text is a huge dating no-no, it still happens — and new data from text marketing software company SimpleTexting reveals just how common this unfortunate trend is, particularly among Millennials.
+As far as breakups are concerned, there's nothing more infuriating than getting broken up with over text.
+It feels like your partner is taking the coward's way out, and it leaves you with basically no sense of closure, which can make it super difficult to move on.
+But even though it should be common sense that sending a breakup text is a huge dating no-no, recent data from text marketing software company SimpleTexting reveals just how common it really is.

-In a survey of 500 people about texting etiquette, 57 percent of Americans admitted to breaking up with someone over text message, and a whopping 69 percent of Millennials said they had been on the receiving end of a breakup text before.
-Yep, you read that right: the majority of those surveyed said that a brief, impersonal text had been the demise of at least one of their relationships, which isn't exactly uplifting news for anyone who values healthy, upfront communication.
-For better or worse, technology has changed the way we date and communicate — here's the scoop on why breaking up over text happens so often, and some advice on what to do if it happens to you.
+In their 2018 survey of 500 millennials, 57% admitted to breaking up with someone over text message, and a whopping 69% said they've been on the receiving end of a breakup text before.
+Yep, you read that right: the majority of those surveyed said that a brief, impersonal message had been the demise of at least one of their relationships.

 Why So Many Millennials Get Dumped Via Text